github/developer.github.com/content/changes/2013-08-21-search-api-improvements.md

 ## Preview Period

 We're about halfway through the [preview period][preview-period] for the new Search API.
 We appreciate everyone that has provided feedback so far.
-Please [keep it coming][contact].
+Please [keep it coming][contact]!

 [contact]: https://github.com/contact?form[subject]=New+Search+API
 [code-text-matches]: /v3/search/#highlighting-code-search-results